usmanmusa1920/flask-unity/docs/quick_start.rst

 Quick start
 ###########

-First we recomend you to create a virtual environment to avoid conflict (upgrade/downgrade of some of your system libraries) when installing sakyum, this is just a recomendation, it still work even if you install it without using virtualenvironment
+First we recomend you to create a virtual environment to avoid conflict (upgrade/downgrade of some of your system libraries) when installing sakyum, this is just a recomendation, it still work even if you install it without using virtual environment

 Install and update the latest release from `pypi <https://pypi.org/project/sakyum>`_.
 Basically the library was uploaded using **sdist** (Source Distribution) and this software (library) it might not be compatible with **windows operating system** but it works on other **OS** such as **linux** and **macOS**, but very soon the version that will be compatible with **windows operating system** will be release, stay tuned.